 *The birth of Johnnie Johnson on this date in 1924 is marked on this date.
 He was a Black musician and composer.

-Born in Fairmont, West Virginia, Johnson first played piano at the age of 4.
+Born in Fairmont, West Virginia, Johnson first played piano at 4.
 By his twenties, he was an accomplished jazz and blues player on the club circuit in Chicago, where he had apprenticed under Muddy Waters and Albert King.
-A self-taught musician, bandleader and composer, Johnson composed the riffs for many of Chuck Berry's most famous tunes, including "Maybellene," "Sweet Little Sixteen" and "Rock and Roll Music," which Berry transposed to guitar.
+A self-taught musician, bandleader, and composer, Johnson composed the riffs for many of Chuck Berry's most famous tunes, including "Maybellene," "Sweet Little Sixteen," and "Rock and Roll Music," which Berry transposed to guitar.
 Berry wrote his best-known song, "Johnny B. Goode," in tribute to Johnson.

-But it was Johnson who actually gave Berry his first big break.
-On New Year's Eve in 1952, Johnson, then fronting the his own trio in St. Louis, was stuck.
-His sax player fell ill and he needed an emergency replacement, so he called in his pal Berry, a promising young guitarist, to fill in.
-The show was a hit, Johnson asked Berry to join the band, and soon the more charismatic Berry was the front man.
+But it was Johnson who gave Berry his first big break.
+On New Year's Eve in 1952, Johnson was stuck when fronting his trio in St. Louis.
+His sax player fell ill and needed an emergency replacement, so he called in his pal Berry, a promising young guitarist, to fill in.
+The show was a hit, Johnson asked Berry to join the band, and soon the more charismatic Berry was the frontman.
 Their partnership produced dozens of hit songs before they parted company in 1973.
-Johnson last performed at the new club 'Finale' in Clayton, Missouri, as well as a special NCAA Final Four-related concert in St. Louis.
+Johnson last performed at the new club 'Finale' in Clayton, Missouri, and a special NCAA Final Four-related concert in St. Louis.
 Johnson had also been planning to return to his West Virginia hometown to teach a music class later this year.

 Wracked by alcoholism, Johnson fell off the radar.
-He was driving a bus when Rolling Stones guitarist Keith Richards tracked Johnson down during the making of the 1987 Berry documentary, Hail!
+He was driving a bus when Rolling Stones guitarist Keith Richards tracked Johnson down while making the 1987 Berry documentary Hail!
 Hail!
 Rock 'n' Roll.
-Richards, convinced that Johnson should be in the rock pantheon alongside Berry, launched a high profile campaign to get Johnson into the Rock and Roll Hall of Fame.
+Richards, convinced that Johnson should be in the rock pantheon alongside Berry, launched a high-profile campaign to get Johnson into the Rock and Roll Hall of Fame.
 But Hall rules stipulated that a musician isn't eligible for the Rock Hall until 25 years after his/her first credited album.
-Richards in turn produced Johnson's 1987 Grammy-nominated solo debut album, Blue Hand Johnnie.
-Johnson re-launched his career, performing and recording with Richards, Eric Clapton, Bob Weir, Buddy Guy, Bonnie Raitt and Bruce Hornsby, among others.
+Richards, in turn, produced Johnson's 1987 Grammy-nominated solo debut album, Blue Hand Johnnie.
+Johnson re-launched his career, performing and recording with Richards, Eric Clapton, Bob Weir, Buddy Guy, Bonnie Raitt, and Bruce Hornsby.

 Johnson influenced generations of rockers through his collaborations with Berry--everyone from Elvis Presley and Little Richard to the Beatles and the Rolling Stones.
-Fellow rock originator Bo Diddley, who performed with Johnson called him "a great man and a great musician."
+Fellow rock originator Bo Diddley, who performed with Johnson, called him "a great man and a great musician."
 "It was so much fun to play with Johnnie," Diddley said in a statement.
-"He will be missed but his music will live on."
-Berry was traveling back from Europe and was not immediately available for comment, according to his publicist.
+"He will be missed, but his music will live on."
+According to his publicist, Berry was traveling back from Europe and was not immediately available for comment.

 Johnnie Johnson, the rhythm-and-blues piano wizard whose pioneering partnership with Berry produced such indelible tracks as "Roll over Beethoven" and "No Particular Place To Go" and helped to lay the foundations for rock 'n' roll, died on April 13, 2005, he was 80.
-His wife, Frances, 10 children and numerous grand kids, survived Johnson.
+His wife, Frances, ten children, and numerous grandkids survived Johnson.